QuanEstimation/QuanEstimation/README.md

 [![Downloads](https://static.pepy.tech/badge/quanestimation)](https://pepy.tech/project/quanestimation)

-QuanEstimation is a Python-Julia-based open-source toolkit for quantum parameter estimation, which can be used to perform general calculations of the metrological tools and scheme designs in quantum parameter estimation.
+QuanEstimation is a Python-Julia-based open-source toolkit for quantum parameter estimation, which can be used to perform general evaluations of many metrological tools and scheme designs in quantum parameter estimation.

 ## Documentation
 The documentation of QuanEstimation can be found [here](https://quanestimation.github.io/QuanEstimation/).